reactima/reactima/README.md

 ### Hi there 👋

-If you might open to hire remote React, Python, Golang, Rust, Nodejs Developer in near future or simply brainstorm on tech stack, please consider to talk.
+If you might open to hire remote React, Python, Golang, Nodejs Developer in near future or simply brainstorm on tech stack, please consider to talk.

 Quick WhatsApp or Zoom call will work best.
 See *contact details* below 👇